Zharay/BitburnerBotnet/README.md

 Each script serves a specific purpose, the core of which are essential for everything to work.

 ## coordinator.js (4.95 GB)
 The heart of the botnet and the handler of nearly all the ports used.
 Uses heavy use of JSON objects to keep a log of everything going on.
-This can be ran solo without restart-scripts but you must pass it a list of all servers deliminated by a comma [,] or semicolon [;].
+This can be ran solo without restart-scripts but you must pass it a list of all servers delimitated by a comma [,] or semicolon [;].
 Due to how much information this script must handle, time is always an issue.
 In fact, it can be considered the a bottleneck.
 By default it is set to a very generous 1000ms, but it can run smoothly even at 500ms.
 Keep your (real) processor's capabilities into account when lowering this option!

 For information on all the ports, visit the [wiki](https://github.com/Zharay/BitburnerBotnet/wiki)!